vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 stantly wear yajñopavita, 296 ; | Kumbhavivaha, & ceremony for a distinguished from rājanya in Ait g irl to avoid early widowbood, 546.
 Br., 32 ; engaging in trade was not Kumbbi, 110n, 64in. subject to restrictions liko brah- Kunda, required in Mahadana and maṇas, 127; extirpation of, by other ritos, 871n.

-Parasuramu, 98; flosh-eating allow- Kunda, 78, 611; treated as different od to, 780-781į forms of marriage from savarna, anuloma and prati for, 522 ; gotras and pravaras of, loma, 54 ; u panayana of, 298.
+Parasuramu, 98; flosh-eating allow- Kunda, 78, 611; treated as different od to, 780-781į forms of marriage from savarṇa, anuloma and prati for, 522 ; gotras and pravaras of, loma, 54 ; u panayana of, 298.
 493-494 ; names of k. as pravara Kundarka, & work of Samkara, 80n of names, 496 ; position of, 39 ff; Nilakantha, 871u. pravaras of, in Vedic sacrificos, Kuntalaka (saino as nāpita), 102.
 388 ; proposition that keatriyas | Konte.
 977. were pioneers in brahmavidya | Kunti, 581; mothor of and highly challenged, 106n; somo modioval honourod by Pandavas, 581. works held so-called kpatriyas wore Kūrmapurana, 316, 318, 3290, 3300, sudras, 381; some k, studied Voila 357n, 400n, 402, 643, 6460, 647, and philosophy, 106; sometimes 657, 736 &c. claimed bigher status than brah- Kurn, tribe of, 1222. maṇas, 40; subdivisions among, Kurukṣetra, 13; holy place, 13; Vodi

 104; whether exist in Kali age or of gods in, 13, not, 380-382 ; word applied to Gode Kuru-Pañcala, 328; contro of Aryan in Rgveda, 30-31.